Git Product home page Git Product logo

 2. testing - shouldn't be broken or inconsistent most of the time, changes from devel that are queued to be accepted to the stable branch (or rejected).
 If a change is rejected from testing it will be dropped via a commit into devel that will be fast-forward merged to the testing branch again.

-4. LTS - debloated, (also tested, stable, useful, production-ready) and not expected to change in the yearly horizon.
+4. LTS - debloated, (also tested, stable, useful, production-ready) and not expected to change much in the yearly horizon.
 Only necessary stuff.
 Possibly useful for detecting whether bugs in the stable branch are caused by the init script or to be used as a substitute for the stable branch while the stable branch has a critical bug.
 Debloating is done via additional commits on top of the LTS branch, therefore syncing stable and LTS is done via rebasing to preserve the debloating commits on top.
 As the LTS branch has additional commits on top, it is tested separately.

 5. feature-<name of the feature> - all feature branches should be branched off and merged to devel.
 Features and bugfixes of testing, stable, or LTS should always go through the devel branch first (following the change workflow below).